 Benno Wolf started caving in 1898, while he studied law.
-Soon he became rather famous for his speleologic work.
+Soon he became rather famous for his speleological work.
 However, a huge part of his importance for caving is based on the huge amount of people he knew.
-He had a sort of network, he knew the who's who of German speaking cavers, founded various caving organizations, found sponsors for speleology and published a speleologic journal.
+He had what we call today a network, he knew the who's who of German speaking cavers, founded various caving organizations, found sponsors for speleology and published a speleological journal.
 He studied law, worked as a lawyer, and later became judge in Berlin.
 In this position he worked on the first environmental law of Germany.

 |26-SEP-1871||born in Dresden.|

 |1922||vice president of the newly founded Hauptverband österreichischer und deutscher Höhlenforscher (Main Society of the Austrian and German Cave Researchers).|